Fundación Hondureña de Investigación Agrícola (FHIA)

 History of the banana and plantain programme

 FHIA was founded in 1984, but the banana genetic improvement programme had actually started much earlier, in the 1920s.
-Following the arrival in Latin America of Fusarium wilt, the United Fruit Company set up a breeding programme in Panama to produce a disease-resistant Gros Michel-like export banana, using materials collected in the Pacific and southeast Asia.
+Following the arrival in Latin America of Fusarium wilt, the United Fruit Company set up a breeding programme in Panama to produce a disease-resistant Gros Michel-like export banana, using materials collected in southeast Asia and the western Pacific.
 The programme was shut down in 1930 with the onset of the depression.
 Breeding resumed in 1958, but this time in Honduras, where the collection had been transferred and supplemented with accessions collected between 1959 and 1961 by the American botanist Paul H. Allen and his team.

 Progress to produce a disease-resistant Gros Michel was slow because the cultivar is largely sterile, and early attempts resulted in inferior progenies.
 In the mean time, the banana companies had solved their Fusarium wilt problem by switching to cultivars that were resistant to the disease: the Cavendish bananas that currently dominate the export trade.
 Breeders had produced hybrids that out-yielded some of the Cavendish cultivars, but poor post-harvest characteristics made them unsuitable for commercialization.

 By the beginning of the 1980s, with still no new commercial cultivars in sight, the main breeding programmes were facing closure.
-In 1984, the United Brands Company decided to wind up its research on banana and donated its genetic improvement programme and field collection to the Honduran government, which had just created FHIA.
+In 1984, the United Fruit Company (then called United Brands Company before becoming Chiquita Brands International that year) donated its genetic improvement programme and field collection to the Honduran government, which had just created FHIA.
 Phil Rowe oversaw the transition from a private enterprise to a governmental research institute.
 Capitalizing on more than 25 years of working with bananas, FHIA was soon able to deliver disease-resistant hybrids.

 FHIA has a field collection of more than 400 Musa accessions from many countries, which are the source of genetic variability for the breeding programme.